lbocken/resume/README.md

 ## Scientific communications
 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
-Dans *Cognitive computing conference (UQAM)*.
+In *Cognitive computing conference (UQAM)*.

 2016, Functional modeling of the utility of Wikipedia in the acquisition of concepts from texts.
-Dans *Scientific Day of LICEF*.
+In *Scientific Day of LICEF*.

 2016, Wikipedia, a building providing access to (non) expert information: a legal ontological analogy in a situation of uncertainty.
-Dans *Cognitive computing Seminar at UQAM*.
+In *Cognitive computing Seminar at UQAM*.

 2015, Recommendation of Wikipedia articles when reading PLoS scientific texts.
-Dans *LANCI workshop*.
+In *LANCI workshop*.

 2014, How Wikipedia can help you to read a scientific article?
 Predictions for the Semantic Web according to Fuzzy Probabilistic Epistemic Models.
-Dans *Cognitive Computing Conference and in Web Science and the Mind, Summer School in Cognitive sciences at UQAM*.
+In *Cognitive Computing Conference and in Web Science and the Mind, Summer School in Cognitive sciences at UQAM*.

 2014, Morphological and syntactic grammars of scientific titles for cognitive computing applications.
-Dans \textit{International NooJ Conference 2014}.
+In \textit{International NooJ Conference 2014}.

 2014, Recommendations and reading assistance with Wikipedia Concept Table: deductive inference and cognitive complexity metrics.
-Dans \textit{82e Congrès de l'ACFAS, Colloque 627 - Environnements numériques d’apprentissage, tuteurs intelligents et jeux sérieux}.
+In \textit{82e Congrès de l'ACFAS, Colloque 627 - Environnements numériques d’apprentissage, tuteurs intelligents et jeux sérieux}.

 2014, Augmented reading with Wikipedia Concept Table: computing, linguistic, and cognitive models.
-Dans \textit{82e Congrès de l'ACFAS, Colloque 635 - Langues Naturelles, Informatique et Sciences Cognitives}.
+In \textit{82e Congrès de l'ACFAS, Colloque 635 - Langues Naturelles, Informatique et Sciences Cognitives}.

 2014, A unified model to compute quality of titles.
-Dans \textit{Scientific Day of the Centre of Research for Brain Language and Music}.
+In \textit{Scientific Day of the Centre of Research for Brain Language and Music}.

 ### Research works
 2010, Uses and perspectives of concept maps and modeling in FLE for higher education learners, Thesis at the Free University of Brussels - Faculties of Philosophy and Letters.